svlentink/myhugoblogs/blog.lent.ink/content/post/chromebook.md

 ## My experience so far

-The chromebook pushes me into the cloud, making it save to lose my chromebook, since no data is stored on it.
+This chromebook pushed me into the cloud, making it save to lose my chromebook, since no data is stored on it.
 Some argue that Google watches my every step,